mdklatt/serial-python/doc/tutorial.md

 # Custom Data Formats #

 The intent of the `serial.core` library is to provide a framework for dealing with a wide variety of data formats.
-The data field definitions are precribed by the the format, but filters can be used to build any convenient data model on top of that format.
+The data field definitions are prescribed by the the format, but filters can be used to build any convenient data model on top of that format.
 Philosophically, reading and writing should be inverse operations.
 A Reader and Writer should operate on the same data model such